imshiboli/imshiboli.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: AI for Science with Baysian Learning

-# # Interests to show in About widget
+# Interests to show in About widget
 # interests:
-#   - AI for Science
+#   - Probabilistic Learning Bayesian modeling, Approximate inference, Uncertainty quantification of deep models

 # # Education to show in About widget
 # education: